lumeland/lume.land/docs/configuration/config-file.md

 ## Server options

-The `server` key allows configure the local server.
-It has the following
+The `server` key contains the configuration for the local server.
+It has the following options:
-options:

 ### port